DCC-EX/dcc-ex.github.io/docs/reference/software/command-reference.rst

 "D" Commands
 ~~~~~~~~~~~~

+..
+Note:: 1 and 0 and ON and OFF can be used interchangeably in DCC++ EX

 * ``<D CABS>`` Shows cab numbers and speed in reminder table.
 * ``<D RAM>`` Shows remaining RAM.